gitcoinco/grants-stack/packages/round-manager/docs/DEV.md

 cp ../.env.sample ../.env
 ```

-The following may be helpful when filling in the the environment variables.
+The following may be helpful when filling in the environment variables.

 For `REACT_APP_PINATA_JWT` and `REACT_APP_PINATA_GATEWAY`, create your own Pinata account